 As of February 2021, laws have become even more restrictive, outright banning placing real money bets anywhere online.
 So, even if you are playing at a casino based outside of India you could still be fined or worse still, might need to serve a short prison term.

 That pretty much leaves going to neighbouring states as the only option if you really want to play legally.
-For example, the gambling laws of Delhi are more lenient.
+For example, the gambling laws of Delhi and Maharashtra are more lenient.